Robber baron (industrialist): 1930s–1970s

-The metaphor has also been used to characterize Russian businessmen allied to Vladimir Putin.
+The metaphor has also been used to characterize Russian oligarchs allied to Boris Yeltsin.

 The leaders of Big Tech companies have all been described as being modern-day robber barons, particularly Jeff Bezos because of his influence on his newspaper, The Washington Post.
 Their rising wealth and power stands in contrast with the shrinking middle class.
+Elon Musk has also been accused of being a modern-day robber baron.

-In contrast, Burton W. Folsom argues that the robber barons were either political entrepreneurs (who lobby government for subsidies and monopoly rights), or market entrepreneurs (who innovate and reduce costs to provide the best good or service at the lowest price).
-Political entrepreneurs do long-term harm to the economy with their monopolies and subsidies.
-This provides politicians with a pretext to insist that increased planning and increased regulation is the appropriate remedy.
+In contrast, conservative American historian Burton W. Folsom Jr. argues that the robber barons were either political entrepreneurs (who lobby government for subsidies and monopoly rights), or market entrepreneurs (who innovate and reduce costs to provide the best good or service at the lowest price).

+In his presidential farewell address, U.S. President Joe Biden invoked the term "robber baron" to caution against the growing influence of concentrated wealth and power in American society.
+He warned that these developments could signal a shift toward oligarchy, drawing parallels to the economic and social inequalities of the Gilded Age.

 List of businessmen labelled as robber barons

-The people here are listed in Josephson, Robber Barons or in the cited source.
+Individuals identified in Josephson's Robber Barons (1934):